 TNBI group participant

-- EDI (Equity, Diversity, Inclusion) committee: LGBTQIA+ is one of our key focuses identified by our EDI committee (along with anti-racism).
-We have been adapting policies and procedures, developing services, reviewing resources, and are already working on putting our plan around these areas into action.
-We see equity and diversity, inclusion as an ongoing process and are always looking for ways to make our services as accessible and inclusive as possible.
+- EDI (Equity, Diversity, Inclusion) committee: LGBTQIA+ is a key focus identified by our EDI committee (along with anti-racism).
+We have been adapting policies and procedures, developing services, reviewing resources, and are already working on implementing our plan around these areas.
+We see equity, diversity and inclusion as an ongoing process and are always looking for ways to make our services as accessible and inclusive as possible.

 You can find out more about our commitment to EDI here